hbend63/Laserknecht-DNC/README.md

 # Laserknecht-DNC
-Serial Filetransfer to ANCA 2000 Controller.
+Serial Filetransfer to ANCA 2000 Controller and back to PC.
 This Program can be used for tranfer CNC-Programs from any PC to an ANCA 2000 CNC, which is connected over RS232.
 The Program is in development state.
 Please feel free to use it.
 To compile, please use Lazarus with the package LazSerial.